bozhiz/picasawebuploader/README.md

 + Create empty $HOME/.config/picasawebuploader/credentials.dat
   + You can change the location and name in main.py
   + It will be filled by next step in first time
-  + It will be updated when it is expired or will be expired
+  + It will be updated automatically if it expired or will expire in 5 minutes
 + The first time you run the application you will be asked to authorize your application through your web browser.
   + If your web brower can't open correctly, like respbian on raspberry pi, you could copy the printed url to Windows PC web browser to open it.
   + Once you do this you will get a code which you have to copy and paste into the application.